reddy-hari/usuals/README.md

 # <a name="bugs"></a> How to report bugs and issues?

+Any bugs/issues reported would help improve the "usuals" library.
+Please do if you stumble upon them.
+You have our gratitude!

 > To report bugs and issues please use the GitHub issue reporting tool: https://github.com/reddy-hari/usuals/issues.
-Any bugs and issues reported are very much appreciated since it would help improve the "usuals" library.
-Thank you!

 # <a name="contribute"></a> Contribute!

-Pull Requests are highly appreciated.
+Pull Requests are highly encouraged and appreciated.

-> Click :star: if you like the project.
+> Please :star: the repo if you like the project.